Solvable Families of Random Block Tridiagonal Matrices: Introduction

 and

 It further holds that

-with $a_{n,\beta,r,s}= -\frac{\beta}{4} n r (n (r+s)+s)+\left(\tfrac{\beta}{4}-\tfrac{1}{2}\right){nr}$ for all $n$, $\beta = 1$ and $2$, and combinations of $r$ and $s$ in \eqref{density1} and \eqref{density2}. \end{theorem} Here for $r\ge 2$ and $n\ge 1$, $\cP_{r,n}$ denotes the set of size $r$ equipartitions of $\lst{rn} := \{ 1,2, \dots rn\}$.
-That is, $\{\cA_1, \dots\cA_r\}\in \cP_{r,n}$ if $|\cA_i|=n$ for all $i$ and the $\cA_i$ form a partition of $\lst{rn}$.
-With that, for any $\cA \subset \lst{rn}$, we write $\Delta(\cA)$ as shorthand for the Vandermonde determinant in the $|\cA|$ ordered eigenvalue variables with indices drawn from $\cA$ (suppressing the explicit dependence on $\lambda_i, i \in \cA$).
+with $a_{n,\beta,r,s}= -\frac{\beta}{4} n r (n (r+s)+s)+\bigl(\frac{\beta}{4}-\frac{1}{2}\bigr){nr}$ for all $n$, $\beta = 1$ and $2$, and combinations of $r$ and $s$ in \eqref{density1} and \eqref{density2}. \end{Theorem} Here for $r\ge 2$ and $n\ge 1$, $\cP_{r,n}$ denotes the set of size $r$ equipartitions of $\lst{rn} := \{ 1,2, \dots, rn\}$.
+That is, $\{\cA_1, \dots,\cA_r\}\in \cP_{r,n}$ if $|\cA_i|=n$ for all $i$ and the $\cA_i$ form a partition of $\lst{rn}$.
+With that, for any $\cA \subset \lst{rn}$, we write $\Delta(\cA)$ as shorthand for the Vandermonde determinant in the $|\cA|$ ordered eigenvalue variables with indices drawn from $\cA$ (suppressing the explicit dependence on~$\lambda_i$, $i \in \cA$).
 Finally, $\Pf(M)$ denotes the Pfaffian of $M$.

-In both \eqref{density1} and \eqref{density2} we see novel types of interactions among the points beyond the usual $|\Delta({\lambda})|$ to some power.
-The formulas for the overlapping $r=2$, $\beta s = 2$ cases are shown to agree by a Pfaffian/Vandermonde identity, see Lemma \ref{lem:det4_identities} below.
+In both \eqref{density1} and \eqref{density2}, we see novel types of interactions among the points beyond the usual $|\Delta({\lambda})|$ to some power.
+The formulas for the overlapping $r=2$, $\beta s = 2$ cases are shown to agree by a Pfaffian/Vandermonde identity, see Lemma~\ref{lem:det4_identities} below.
 This is one of several identities involving sums of powers of Vandermonde determinants that we prove in Section \ref{sec:det_identities}.
 We also note that \eqref{density1} is consistent with \eqref{eig_DE} upon taking $r=1$, as then the sum over equipartitions reduces to $\Delta(\lambda)^2 = \Delta(\lambda)^{\beta s}$.
+Of course, unlike the $r=1$ case, our results are restricted to a special set of values of $s$.
+Further, the parameter $s$ does not appear to have a natural interpretation, as an inverse temperature say, in the resulting density formulas.